Top

 Takafumi Fujita Osaka University SANKEN Associate Professor

-Chinnasamy Rajkumar Osaka University SANKEN Project Assistant Professor
+Chinnasamy Rajkumar Osaka University SANKEN Specially Appointed Assistant Professor

 Kenichiro Senda Osaka University SANKEN Master Student